rstudio/education.rstudio.com/content/blog/2020-05-04-flair/index.markdown

 Fill-in-the blank activities are a great way to practice, and masking with flair makes creating these activities quick and easy!

---
 ## Wrap-up

 You can try out the code in this blog post in [this RStudio Cloud project](https://rstudio.cloud/project/1227440).
-In general, flair can be used with most document types that are based on html; including slide makers like *ioslides* and *xaringan*.
-It is unfortunately not yet possible to knit to pdf or MS Word files with flair formatting - although we hope to provide that functionality in the future.
+In general, flair can be used with most R Markdown HTML-based output formats, including slide makers like [*ioslides*](https://bookdown.org/yihui/rmarkdown/ioslides-presentation.html) and [*xaringan*](https://github.com/yihui/xaringan).
+It is unfortunately not yet possible to knit to pdf or
+MS Word files with flair formatting - although we hope to provide that functionality in the future.

 If you have any ideas for future flair abilities that would make your teaching and presenting easier, please don't hesitate to [file an issue on GitHub](https://github.com/kbodwin/flair/issues), or to [reach out to me](mailto:kelly@bodwin.us) personally.